arsium/EagleMonitorRAT/README.md

 # Eagle Monitor
 Fast, lightweight & easily customizable remote access tool written in C#.
-Consider this as an upgrade of HorusEyesRat.
+Consider this as an upgrade of HorusEyesRat which was written in VB.NET.

 Depencencies :